rstrube/react-webpack-tutorial/README.md

 ```

 The `build` script simply runs Webpack in production mode, which by default will:
-* Create the main HTML file which bootstraps the JS web application
+* Creates the main HTML file which bootstraps the JS web application.
 * Bundles and minifies the JS (our `webpack.config.js` defines that our bundled JS file will be created as `/dist/main.js` )
 * Because we're using `mini-css-extract-plugin`, Webpack will bundle and minify the CSS (our bundled CSS is created as `/dist/main.css`)